Lego Star Wars: The Force Awakens: Development

 In early February 2016, publisher Warner Bros.
 Interactive Entertainment teased that the company is working on a new title that involved "two of the world's most popular entertainment brands".
 The game was later leaked by several retailers, before its official announcement on 2 February 2016.
 Players who purchase the game's Deluxe Edition will receive a season pass to the game and a Lego minifigure of Finn, while players of the PlayStation 3 and PlayStation 4 versions received additional downloadable content, including a character pack and a bonus level, titled the "Droid Character Pack" and the "Phantom Limb Level Pack" respectively.
 The game was released for Nintendo 3DS, PlayStation 3, PlayStation 4, PlayStation Vita, Wii U, Windows, Xbox 360, and Xbox One, on 28 June 2016, with versions for OS X and Android and iOS releasing on 30 June 2016 and 28 July 2016, respectively.

 Audio

-The game features the voice acting of Daisy Ridley, Oscar Isaac, John Boyega, Adam Driver, Carrie Fisher, Harrison Ford, Anthony Daniels, Domhnall Gleeson, Gwendoline Christie and Max von Sydow reprising their roles from The Force Awakens, as well as Bill Kipsang Rotich as Nien Nunb, Christian Simpson as C'Ai Threnalli and Tom Kane reprising his role as Admiral Ackbar from various Star Wars video games.
+Unlike its predecessors, which both used the mime acting, grunts and mumbles akin of Traveller’s Tales Lego games prior to Lego Batman 2: DC Super Heroes, Lego Star Wars: The Force Awakens features full voice acting and spoken dialogue.
+The game features the voice acting of Daisy Ridley, Oscar Isaac, John Boyega, Adam Driver, Carrie Fisher, Harrison Ford, Anthony Daniels, Domhnall Gleeson, Gwendoline Christie and Max von Sydow reprising their roles from the film, as well as Bill Kipsang Rotich as Nien Nunb, Christian Simpson as C'Ai Threnalli and Tom Kane reprising his role as Admiral Ackbar from various Star Wars video games.
 Archival recordings from the film also serve as the game's dialogue.